Well, faithful readers, I realized that we started this venture into the book of Joshua back in June. If you’ve hung in with me that long, thank you.

 God determined that Joshua be the commander to conquer the land and God would be with them.
 That sounds noble.
 Sure enough, God gave the instructions to march around Jericho and with a shout,

-… the wall collapsed.
-So every man charged straight in and took the city.
+… the walls collapsed; so every man charged straight in, and took the city.
 Joshua 6:20b

 ~ Joyce ~